awsdocs/iam-user-guide/doc_source/id_roles_create_for-user_externalid.md

 You can use an IAM role to establish a trusted relationship between your AWS account and the Example Corp account\.
 After this relationship is established, a member of the Example Corp account can call the AWS STS [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) API to obtain temporary security credentials\.
 The Example Corp members can then use the credentials to access AWS resources in your account\.

 **Note**
-For more information about the AssumeRole and other AWS API operations that you can call to obtain temporary security credentials, see [Requesting Temporary Security Credentials](id_credentials_temp_request.md)\.
+For more information about the AssumeRole and other AWS API operations that you can call to obtain temporary security credentials, see [Requesting temporary security credentials](id_credentials_temp_request.md)\.

 Here's a more detailed breakdown of this scenario: